sonianicoletti/Essence_LLM/README.md

 ## Run the app

-Inside the project's folder, run this command to execute the app.
+Inside the root directory, run this command to execute the app.

 ```bash
 python app.py